 If a member is making payments to a federally-backed education loan, payments can be put into forbearance during his or her year of service.
 Upon successful completion of the program, the accrued interest will be paid by the National Service Trust.

 Members serving in a full time capacity are eligible to enroll in a health insurance plan through Opportunity Corps.
 The plan also does not cover dependents of members.
-The plan is managed through Cigna and includes medical, dental, and vision coverage.

 Have more questions?
 Please read through our Frequently Asked Questions for more information.